shader-slang/slang/docs/proposals/006-artifact-container-format.md

 Another disadvantage around using the AST is that it requires the extra work and space for parsing.

 Using the AST does allow using pre-existing Slang code.
-It is probably more resilliant to structure changes.
+It is probably more resilient to structure changes.
 It would also provide slang specific information more simply - such as imports.

 ## Slang lexer